-- Normal first-time use
+- Normal first-time use.

-- Food remains
+- Food remains.

-- Too much oil
+- Too much oil.

-- Internal burning
+- Internal burning.

-Once you have thrown them away, unplug the appliance and let it cool down completely.
+Once you’ve thrown the first batch of waffles away, unplug the waffle iron and let it cool down completely.
 After reaching ambient temperature, you can wipe off any remaining oil film from the cooking surface, and you’re good to go!